Honestly (Daniel Schuhmacher song)

-"Honestly" is a song by German recording artist Daniel Schuhmacher.
-It was written by Alex Christensen and Peter Könemann for his second studio album, Nothing to Lose (2010), while production on the track was helmed by the former.
-Released as the album's lead single, it reached number 22 on the German Singles Chart.
+"Honestly" is a song by German singer Daniel Schuhmacher.
+It was written by Alex Christensen and Peter Könemann for Schuhmacher's second studio album, Nothing to Lose (2010), while production on the track was helmed by the former.
+Released as the album's lead single, it peaked at number 22 on the German Singles Chart, also reaching number 62 in Austria.